Biography

 Major contribution to economics

 As can be seen from his published work, the major contribution of Ronald Burgess to economic thought is the establishment of an alternative principle of public finance, based on a development of the economics of Keynes and natural to a fully developed trading economy, in which the need for arbitrary taxation does not arise.
 The implications are far-reaching indeed.
-When taxation is progressively reduced, the market price of public goods and services rises to cover their cost of production.
-In a normal trading economy there is no moral or economic basis for taxation.
+When taxation is progressively reduced, the market price of public goods and services available to any location rises to cover their cost of production.
+Provided that this principle is followed, there is no longer an inherent requirement for confiscatory taxation as the sole method of payment for public goods and services.

 As Keynes observed in the Preface to the General Theory: “The difficulty lies, not in the new ideas, but in escaping from the old ones, which ramify, for those brought up as most of us have been, into every corner of our minds.”